How the general misconduct process works

 Reporting student general misconduct

-If you experience, witness or become aware of concerning or unacceptable behaviour by another student, we encourage you to speak up and report the matter to the Office of Student Conduct.
+If you experience, witness or become aware of concerning or unacceptable behaviour by another student, we encourage you to speak up and report the matter to the Safer Community Unit.

-We work closely with the Monash Safer Community Unit and Security units to ensure your ongoing safety and wellbeing.
+We work closely with them as well as Monash Security, to ensure your ongoing safety and wellbeing.

-To find out more, or to report general misconduct, see make a report of student misconduct.
+To find out more, see make a report of student misconduct.